spencermeyer/Ruby_Webscraping/dig_oc_build_log.md

 This actually worked:
 `sudo certbot certonly --manual --preferred-challenges dns` it requires a dns txt entry which I entered in at namesco config.
-Needs renewing every 90 days:   simply run the above command again.
+Needs renewing every 90 days:   simply run the above command again - have to install a string in the acme challenge in namesco each time, but update is instant.

 TCP Dump
 --------